TritonDataCenter/sdc-docker/README.md

 # User Guide

-For users of the beta service in Joyent's public cloud, or those using an SDC Docker stand up, but not administering it, please see the [User Guide](./docs/api/).
-The rest of this README is targetted at *development* of sdc-docker.
+For users of the Triton service in Joyent's public cloud, or those using a private SDC Docker stand-up, but not administering it, please see the [User Guide](./docs/api/README.md).
+The rest of this README is targeted at *development* of sdc-docker.

 # Docker Version

-Offical supported version: 1.21 (equivalent to docker client version 1.9)
+Offically supported version: 1.22 (equivalent to docker client version 1.10)

-Supported version range: 1.18 - 1.21 (docker client version 1.6 to 1.9,
+Supported version range: 1.18 to 1.22 (docker client version 1.6 to 1.10,
-docker compose version 1.3 to 1.5)
+docker compose version 1.5 to 1.6)

-When a client makes a remote API call to sdc-docker and it does not specify a version, then sdc-docker will default to the official supported version.
+When a client makes a remote API call to sdc-docker and it does not specify a version, then sdc-docker will default to the officially supported version.

-Newer clients may continue to work, but until we've officially tested and marked a newer version as officially supported, then it's best to use an older and officially supported version.
+Newer clients may continue to work, but until we've tested and marked a newer version as officially supported, then it's best to use an older and officially supported version.

 Devs: When updating the sdc-docker server official version, you'll need to